Northwestern Syria offensive (April–June 2015): Renewed rebel advance and capture of Ariha

 On 19 May, after several days of violent clashes, rebels took control of Al-Mastumah, its military camp (which was the largest remaining Army base in Idlib in government hands) and Nihlaya after the SAA retreated towards Ariha.
 Syrian Army defenses "disintegrated", making Ariha endangered from the northern axis.
 A spokesman for Ahrar al-Sham claimed that the SAA had already begun withdrawing from Ariha as well.
-Government forces reportedly destroyed all warehouses with arms and ammunition before they retreated, with opposition media showing, what it claimed to be, footage of several destroyed and overturned army vehicles littered with dead bodies, after a convoy of retreating government troops was interdicted.
+Government forces destroyed all warehouses with arms and ammunition before they retreated, according to one tweeter, with opposition media showing what it claimed to be footage of several destroyed and overturned army vehicles littered with dead bodies, after a convoy of retreating government troops was interdicted.
 The clashes led to the death of 16 rebels and 15 government fighters, while others were captured, and the destruction of a number of armored vehicles (including tanks).
 Several rebel attacks on Kafr Najd were repelled later that day.

 On 21 May, rebels advanced towards Ariha.
 The next day at 8:00 am, an estimated 150–500 government forces attempted a breakout at the besieged hospital in broad daylight and fled towards the government-controlled area south of Jisr al-Shughur.
 Some were killed, wounded and captured under withering opposition fire, with 3 generals and a colonel killed or captured en route.
 Rebels claimed to have killed 208 and captured 65 government fighters during the retreat, with figures given of not more than a dozen to 55 surviving.
 Meanwhile, pro-government sources reported that 127 soldiers out of the garrison of 170 had successfully escaped.
 Journalist Robert Fisk found that "far less than half" of those who retreated from the National Hospital reached safety, with some subsequently dying of their wounds after reaching government lines.
 Syrian State TV declared the retreat a "victory" amid congratulations by most government supporters, while some voiced criticism.
 The Syrian Air Force conducted at least 22 airstrikes that day, while the SAA attempted to advance towards Jisr al-Shughur.
 Opposition forces took the hospital later that day.

 As of 23 May, SOHR documented the death of 261 Syrian soldiers and pro-government militia, including 90 officers (one Major General, 11 Brigadier Generals, 11 Colonels and three Lieutenant Colonels), since the beginning of the offensive in and near Jisr al-Shughur.
 Syrian state television claimed that the armed forces killed at least 300 rebels and wounded hundreds others during a Syrian Army operation to free troops in the hospital.
 On the same day, the Syrian troops attacked the rebel-held the village of Sirmaniyyah in the al-Ghab plain.